symfony-cmf/symfony-cmf-docs/components/routing.rst

 If you add a new router, for instance the ``DynamicRouter``, it will be chained after the Symfony2 Router (because that was added first).
-To change this, you can use the second argument of the ``add`` method to provide a priority.
-Lower priorities are chained first.
+To change this, you can use the second argument of the ``add`` method to set a priority.
+Higher priorities are sorted first.

 .. code-block:: php